TheOdinProject/curriculum/new_course/1_programming_fundementals/basic_enumerable_methods.md

 Just like with the `#each` method, `#each_with_index` returns the original array it's called on.

 ### The `#map` Method
-Remember when we tried to transform each of your friends names earlier by uppercasing them with `#each`?
-Lets try that again.

-For reference, this what we previously tried:
+Remember when we tried to use `#each` to write all of your friends' names in all caps?
+For reference, this is the code that we tried:

 ~~~ruby
 friends = ['Sharon', 'Leo', 'Leila', 'Brian', 'Arun']